-2 Edit or copy this line, replacing 127.0.0.1 with the remote host IP address.
-When edited, the new line should read:

-rocommunity public IP address

-NOTE: You can enable SNMP access from multiple specific remote hosts by adding a rocommunity directive for each remote host.

-3 To enable SNMP configuration changes, restart the SNMP agent by typing: /etc/init.d/snmpd restart rocommunity public

-To enable SNMP access from all remote hosts to a system running Server Administrator, edit the SNMP agent configuration file, /etc/snmp/snmpd.conf, and perform the following steps:

-2 Edit this line by deleting 127.0.0.1.
-When edited, the new line should read:

-3 To enable SNMP configuration changes, restart the SNMP agent by typing:
+- 1. Find the line that reads: rocommunity public 127.0.0.1. - 2.
+Edit or copy this line, replacing 127.0.0.1 with the remote host IP address.
+When edited, the new line should read: rocommunity public IP address. - NOTE: You can enable SNMP access from multiple specific remote hosts by adding a rocommunity directive for each remote host. - 3.
+To enable SNMP configuration changes, restart the SNMP agent by typing: /etc/init.d/snmpd restart.
+To enable SNMP access from all remote hosts to a system running Server Administrator, edit the SNMP agent configuration file, /etc/snmp/snmpd.conf, and perform the following steps: - 4.
+Find the line that reads: rocommunity public 127.0.0.1. - 5.
+Edit this line by deleting 127.0.0.1.
+When edited, the new line should read: rocommunity public. - 6.
+To enable SNMP configuration changes, restart the SNMP agent by typing: /etc/init.d/snmpd restart.

-/etc/init.d/snmpd restart

-Changing the SNMP Community Name
+Changing The SNMP Community Name

 Configuring the SNMP community name determines which management stations are able to manage your system through SNMP.
-The SNMP community name used by management applications must match the SNMP community name configured on the Server Administrator system, so the management applications can retrieve the management information from Server Administrator.
+The SNMP community name used by management applications must match the SNMP community name configured on the system running Server Administrator,, so the management applications can retrieve the management information from Server Administrator.

-To change the default SNMP community name used for retrieving management information from a system running Server Administrator, edit the SNMP agent configuration file, /etc/snmp/snmpd.conf, and perform the following steps:
+To change the default SNMP community name used for retrieving management information from a system running Server Administrator:

-2 Edit this line by replacing public with the new SNMP community name.
-When edited, the new line should read:

-rocommunity community name 127.0.0.1

-3 To enable SNMP configuration changes, restart the SNMP agent by typing:
+- 1. Open the SNMP agent configuration file, /etc/snmp/snmpd.conf. - 2.
+Find the line that reads: rocommunity public 127.0.0.1. - 3.
+Edit this line by replacing public with the new SNMP community name.
+When edited, the new line should read: rocommunity community name 127.0.0.1. - 4.
+To enable SNMP configuration changes, restart the SNMP agent by typing: /etc/init.d/snmpd restart.

-/etc/init.d/snmpd restart